CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference.md

 - Number of nodes with warnings
 - Number of ports validated
 - Number of ports that failed validation
-- Number of unverified ports (definition of unverified???)
+- Number of unverified ports (no peer was found for node)

 #### Syntax